 If you’re using bouillon, remember it’s much saltier than homemade broth, so adjust your seasoning accordingly.
 And check the ingredients because some brands are basically salt and chemicals with a whisper of chicken flavor.

-How to Substitute Chicken Broth
+How to Substitute Chicken Stock

 When I’m out of chicken broth, I dissolve some chicken bouillon in water.
 Just go easy on it.
 Start with half the recommended amount because bouillon is super salty.
 You can always add more, but you can’t take it back.

-Is Chicken Broth Healthy?
+Is Chicken Stock Healthy?

-Storing and Preserving Your Broth
+Storing and Preserving Your Stock

-How to Store Homemade Chicken Broth
+How to Store Homemade Chicken Stock

 Let your broth cool to room temperature, but don’t leave it out for more than 2 hours.
 Transfer it to clean glass jars or airtight containers.
 Mason jars work great.
 Leave about an inch of headspace at the top if you’re planning to freeze it, because liquid expands when frozen and you don’t want broken jars.